robconery/blog/_posts/2012-08-24-screencasting-like-a-pro-the-script.md

 Here's one way to do it:

-> BackboneJS was written by Jeremy Ashkenas of Document Cloud and is a popular MVC (Model, View, Controller) framework for Javascript.
-Its focus is to help you create compelling, feature-rich Javascript applications, providing much-needed structure at the right level of abstraction.
+> BackboneJS was written by Jeremy Ashkenas of Document Cloud and is a popular MVC (Model, View, Controller) framework for JavaScript.
+Its focus is to help you create compelling, feature-rich JavaScript applications, providing much-needed structure at the right level of abstraction.

 That's a pretty concise, complete description of what Backbone is - and is something you might find in an abstract somewhere.
 Now, **try reading it aloud - as if to a friend**.
 Can you imagine?
 You're out having a beer and someone says "Hey what's Backbone all about, anyway?".
 Read it aloud again... framing it as your answer.

 Let's try this again - remembering that we're introducing Backbone to people and giving them a reason to be interested in our screencast:

-> BackboneJS is the most popular Javascript MVC framework - loved because it's small, simple to use, keeps you out of trouble when things get complex (which is pretty normal for any Javascript application).
+> BackboneJS is the most popular JavaScript MVC framework - loved because it's small, simple to use, keeps you out of trouble when things get complex (which is pretty normal for any JavaScript application).
 It was written by Jeremy Ashkenas - the same Jeremy Ashkenas that created CoffeeScript - and was extracted from the work he was doing for the New York Times and Document Cloud.

 Do you see the difference?
 Hopefully you do - we've conveyed the same core ideas: Backbone is popular, it's an MVC framework written by Jeremy, and it's small.